Is Xylitol Good For You?

 Xylitol is a type of sugar alcohol known as a polyol and categorized along with other popular sweeteners you may have heard of including sorbitol, mannitol, lactiol and maltiol.
 Such sweeteners are created in a process known as “hydrogenation”- a process you have likely already heard of in many processed foods harmful to health.
 (1)

-Numerous studies report that xylitol has no effect on blood glucose levels and in fact it is broken down in a process that does not rely on insulin secretion.
+Numerous studies report that this sugar alcohol has no effect on blood glucose levels and in fact it is broken down in a process that does not rely on insulin secretion.
 Xylitol cannot be fully digested and absorbed within the human gastrointestinal tract and up to 20% of this compound is shown to be excreted in urine.
-In fact, only 50% of xylitol is understood to be absorbed by the small intestine begging the concern that this sweetener may have toxic effects from accumulating in the liver.
+In fact, only 50% of this sugar alcohol is understood to be absorbed by the small intestine begging the concern that this sweetener may have toxic effects from accumulating in the liver.
 (1)

 Oral Health Benefits